 notions about relocating the whole population of Finland

 changing the whole social structure.

-The Finnish language
+The Finnish language was important.
 People were slow to learn the local language, and often

 the teacher was the only member of the community